stavroskyriazos/MuseDesk/README.md

 # Helpdesk Ticketing System

-This Project is an open-source helpdesk ticketing system.
+This Project is an open-source helpdesk & ticketing system for museums.

 ## Objectives
 - Develop a functional helpdesk system using open-source technologies